Causes of Poor Work-Life Balance [Top 10 Consequences]

 There is a direct correlation between long work hours and your mental wellness.
 Studies demonstrate that the more hours we give to our jobs, the higher the chance we will experience those symptoms associated with depression and anxiety.
 (Source)

-7. Life Imbalance Can Weaken Your Immune System
+7. Work-Life Imbalance Can Weaken Your Immune System

-8. Can Lead to Rapid Weight Gain or Diabetes
+8. Poor Work-Life Balance Leads to Rapid Weight Gain or Diabetes

 Stress can also cause our hormones to become imbalanced.
 Cortisol levels have a nasty habit of climbing during difficult times, and this event causes us to gain weight, particularly around our waist area.
 The adrenal glands in our body, located just above the kidneys produce cortisol.